filareta/lung-cancer-prediction/README.md

 ### How to evaluate stored model? ###

- You can evaluate the results for the trainig set for an already stored model.
+ You can evaluate the results for the training set for an already stored model.
 Networks states are stored under the directory pointed from the MODELS_STORE_DIR configuration.
  For each of the trained models a directory with the name of the model is created and all stored states are saved there.
 To evaluate the network at some of the saved states you must change the RESTORE_MODEL_CKPT to point to the checkpoint file with the desired name.
 Then simply execute from the command line: